 What it measures

-For each item that's currently active for this member, how long has it been in progress?
-Average those numbers.
+For each item that's currently active for this member, how long it has been in progress.
+Then a straight mean of those numbers.

 How Leanmote calculates it